Synopsys sees Q3 revenue above estimates as AI drives upbeat results

 Shares of the company rose 1.5% in extended trading.

-(Reporting by Chavi Mehta and Manya Saini in Bengaluru Editing by Vinay Dwivedi)
+(Reporting by Chavi Mehta and Manya Saini in Bengaluru and Stephen Nellis in San Francisco Editing by Vinay Dwivedi and Matthew Lewis)

 ((Chavi.Mehta@thomsonreuters.com;))